rockero241/Secure-AI-App-With-Auth/README.md

 ## 🚀 Overview

-This project is a dynamic, AI-powered coding challenge generator designed to help users practice coding in real-time.
+Dynamic, AI-powered coding challenge generator designed to help users practice coding in real-time.
 Built with:

 - 🧠 **OpenAI** for intelligent challenge generation
 - 🔐 **Clerk** for seamless authentication